-This list of Horror Stories illustrate the devastating effects of becoming a victim twice!
+These Horror Stories illustrate the devastating effects of becoming a victim twice!
 Disaster can strike in the form of unscrupulous scam artists who prey on those who are in most need of help.
-Take a look at these stories told by the victims and discover how trust and good faith may go terribly wrong.

 Looters arrested after they were caught savaging debris from tornado for scrap metal and copper wire.